 Being a prosthodontist is more than a career to me.
 It is a calling.
-I am as passionate about dentistry today as I was more than 30 years ago.
+I am as passionate about dentistry today as I was more than 40 years ago.
 I love coming to work every day and spending time with and caring for wonderful people.
 I truly believe that what I do can change lives!
-For more information about me and the office, find me on Google+.

 I obtained my Bachelor of Music from the New England Conservatory of Music.
 Then I attended New York University College of Dentistry, where I received my Doctorate of Dental Surgery.
 I completed a general practice residency at Bellevue Hospital Center in New York City.
 Finally, I earned my certificate in prosthodontics from the New York University College of Dentistry Advanced Education Program in Prosthodontics.